 Although most lifts don’t cause injury, the continual strain on the body from frequent lifting takes a toll.
 Over time, these repetitive actions can contribute to reduced work quality and productivity so that even low-weight lifts repeated enough times can cause fatigue, injury and pain.
 A newly-injured employee may say, “I’ve been lifting that 30-pound item for 10 years and never had a problem,” and that’s exactly the point.
 Every lift eliminated through automation, good work design and other controls keeps workers from reaching their “breaking point.”
 Using tools and implementing practices that avoid both repetitive lifting and occasional heavy lifts can keep your employees working longer without injury.

-2. Install easy fixes to make a big difference
+2. Install easy fixes to make a big difference in lifting safety